 Let’s take a closer look at an example to see this idea in action.

 A construction and remodeling company is currently averaging about $3,500 in total revenue for every new paying customer, which comes out to a 50% profit margin.
 They have five active marketing campaigns, all of which aim to convert an online user submitting a lead generation form on their website.

 When they assess conversion rates, the totals come back as follows:

 - Campaign 5: 10%

 At first glance, it would seem like Campaign 1 wins with the “best” conversion rate, while 3 and 4 are in need of improvement.
 But conversion rate alone doesn’t give us the full picture.
 What is the actual profitability of these campaigns?
 How many leads are actually turning in sales?
 Going off of the conversion rate, we can’t say.

 However, there is more data that can give us a better idea.
-The return-on-investment (ROI) for each campaign is the key to answer those questions.
+The return on investment (ROI) for each campaign is the key to answering those questions.